ScopeLift/governance-rollback/README.md

 ### Proposal Creation with Rollback

 When creating a governance proposal, proposers include rollback transactions using a double-encoding mechanism.
-The rollback transactions are encoded as parameters to the URM's propose() function, which is then included as a transaction in the governance proposal.
+The rollback transactions are encoded as parameters to the Rollback Manager's propose() function, which is then included as a transaction in the governance proposal.

 **Example: Fee Management Proposal with Rollback**